 - 3 leaves from a bunch of spinach, washed

 - 1 tbsp of coconut oil

 - Rice flour to dust the cakes before frying

 The cooking/assembling part

 - Place the yam in a pan with water and bring to the boil.
 This should take about 20 minutes to cook.

 - While the yam is cooking place all the remaining ingredients in a food processor and blitz until are all chopped up and mixed in together.
 If you don’t have a food processor then finely chop the ginger, roughly chop the spinach and in a bowl mash the plantain with a fork and then mix in all the ingredients together.
 The mixture will be quite wet but will bind together once the yams are added.

 - When the yams are cooked, drain the water, mash and allow to cool.

-- Once cool the yams are cool, which should take about 10 minutes to do so, mix together the mixture blitzed together in a bowl.
+- Once the yams are cool (which should take about 10 minutes), mix together with the other ingredients in a bowl.

 - Now divide the mixture in to 8 and form the cakes, first lightly dusting your hands with a little of the rice flour.

 - Once you have formed a good round disc, lightly dust each side in the rice flour to give it a little coating and place on greaseproof paper.

 - Place a frying pan on a medium heat.
 Once the pan is hot add the coconut oil and 2 mins after place the cakes in the pan.